Proton Mail: History

-On August 14, 2015, Proton Mail released major version 2.0, which included a rewritten codebase for its web interface.
-On March 17, 2016, Proton Mail released major version 3.0, which saw the official launch of Proton Mail out of beta.
+On 14 August 2015, Proton Mail released major version 2.0, which included a rewritten codebase for its web interface.
+On 17 March 2016, Proton Mail released major version 3.0, which saw the official launch of Proton Mail out of beta.
 With a new interface for the web client, version 3.0 also included the public launch of Proton Mail's iOS and Android beta applications and the removal of the waiting list.

-On January 19, 2017, Proton Mail announced a Tor onion site.
-On November 21, 2017, Proton Mail introduced Proton Mail Contacts, a zero-access encryption contacts manager.
+On 19 January 2017, Proton Mail announced a Tor onion site.
+On 21 November 2017, Proton Mail introduced Proton Mail Contacts, a zero-access encryption contacts manager.
 Proton Mail Contacts also utilizes digital signatures to verify the integrity of contacts data.
-On December 6, 2017, Proton Mail launched Proton Mail Bridge, an application that provides end-to-end email encryption to any desktop client that supports IMAP and SMTP, such as Microsoft Outlook, Mozilla Thunderbird, and Apple Mail, for Windows and MacOS.
+On 6 December 2017, Proton Mail launched Proton Mail Bridge, an application that provides end-to-end email encryption to any desktop client that supports IMAP and SMTP, such as Microsoft Outlook, Mozilla Thunderbird, and Apple Mail, for Windows and MacOS.

-On July 25, 2018, Proton Mail introduced address verification and Pretty Good Privacy (PGP) support, making Proton Mail interoperable with other PGP clients.
+On 25 July 2018, Proton Mail introduced address verification and Pretty Good Privacy (specifically the open-source OpenPGP variant) support, making Proton Mail interoperable with other GPG clients.

 Around July 2021, Proton Mail's security and cryptographic architecture were both independently audited by Securitum, a European security auditing company, who uncovered no major issues or security vulnerabilities, and the audit results were publicly published.

 In April 2022, Proton acquired SimpleLogin, a company based in Paris, France that provides email aliasing addresses.
 SimpleLogin functionality was subsequently integrated into Proton Mail, but the email masking service is also available independently to use with any email provider.
 That same month, Proton also announced that users would now be able to create @proton.me email addresses, to complement the @protonmail.com addresses that were previously the default choice.

 In May 2022, following a rebrand of Proton, a space was added to the official name of the service, transitioning from ProtonMail to Proton Mail.
 In February 2023 a new version of the Proton Mail Bridge was launched that was considered to be a major improvement.
 Proton Mail Bridge allows Proton Mail to be used with any third party email client on Windows, macOS, or Linux, without losing end-to-end encryption.

 In April 2024, Proton Mail launched a desktop app for Windows and macOS.
 A version for Linux is in beta.
 The desktop client is only available for users with a paying subscription, despite Proton AG's earlier comments that it would be "gradually be made available to all users, including free".
 The app also allows access to Proton Calendar.

-In July 2024, Proton released a private AI writing assistant for Proton Mail called Scribe.
+In July 2024, Proton released a private AI writing assistant for Proton Mail, called Scribe, for the mail composer to initiate new emails.
+Scribe is only available on higher-tier paid plans.